avishek-ayon/cuisine-master/README.md

 1. Display the educational courses offered.
 2. Display different components on routing.
-3. Using navbar to route to various pages along with error path.
+3. Using navbar to route to various pages along with error paths.